Meet Our Advisors

 Chairman and Advisor

-Gerald Parsky co-founded the firm in 1991 and currently serves as Chairman and an advisor to Aurora Capital Partners.
-Mr. Parsky is also a Partner and Investment Committee member of Arrowhead Mezzanine, as well as an active member of numerous civic and charitable boards including the Rand Corporation.
+Gerald Parsky co-founded the firm in 1991 and currently serves as Chairman and a senior advisor to Aurora Capital Partners.
+Mr. Parsky is also a Managing Member of Aurora Resurgence and a Partner of Arrowhead Investment Management, a leading provider of junior capital.
+He is an active member of numerous civic and charitable boards, including the RAND Corporation, and a member of the Board of Directors of The Irvine Company.
+Mr. Parsky was formerly Chairman of the Board of Regents, University of California and a Trustee of Princeton University.
 Previously, Mr. Parsky was the Assistant Secretary of the Treasury for International Affairs from 1974-1977.
 For the next 14 years, he was affiliated with the law firm of Gibson, Dunn & Crutcher, where he was a Senior Partner and member of the Executive and Management Committees.
 Mr. Parsky is a graduate of Princeton University (BA) and the University of Virginia Law School (JD).

 Mr. Sutter is a member of Aurora's Executive Board.
 He has more than 25 years of executive experience in refining, specialty chemicals, plastics, process automation, and steel.
 Most recently, Mr. Sutter was COO of Gerdau Ameristeel, one of the largest long steel producers in North America.
 During his tenure at Gerdau, Mr. Sutter's team completed in excess of $5 billion of acquisitions across the entire value chain of the business.
 Previously, Mr. Sutter joined Tyco International as one of the operating executives charged with turning around Tyco, assuming the role of President of Tyco Plastics and Adhesives.
 Earlier in his career he was part of AlliedSignal, which ultimately became Honeywell, in the Specialty Chemicals and then the Process Automation Division.
 Mr. Sutter began his career with Pennzoil and Morton International.
 Mr. Sutter has a Bachelor of Science in Chemical Engineering from University of Missouri-Columbia, a Master of Science in Chemical Engineering from Texas A&M University, and an MBA from the University of Chicago.